 We appealed this, we lost the appeal.
-We appealed it even higher to one instance short of Supreme Court of Russia—and mind you, that's my very first case!—and eventually we won!
+We appealed it even higher to one instance short of the Supreme Court of Russia—and mind you, that's my very first case!
+And eventually, we won!

 And that was the first time when somebody in Russia was able to win a case for copyright infringement in similar circumstances.
 And just for you to have an idea - I've never owned a suit until 9 years in my practice, I had my hair long like this, I attended this court hearing in my jeans and with a ponytail.